Dekita/palhub-client/resources/readme/roadmap.md

   - update 'backend' code to handle alternative games from nexus

 ??- create new 'home' page that allows for quickly selecting game to mod, or to load recently joined game servers??

+- consolodate cache files
+- store cache files in 'cache' directory (where mods are stored)??